- Hunger: chronic undernourishment or outright starvation leading to death.

 - lack of information and illiteracy among women

 On the other hand, diseases of affluence are medical conditions that are associated with wealth or affluence.
-These degenerative diseases that are associated with different lifestyles and/or increased overall life expectancy, typical of wealthy societies.
-They include coronary heart disease, cancer, asthma, type 2 diabetes, peripheral vascular disease, obesity, hypertension, some allergies.
+These degenerative diseases are associated with different lifestyles and/or increased overall life expectancy, typical of wealthy societies.
+They include coronary heart disease, cancer, asthma, type 2 diabetes, peripheral vascular disease, obesity, hypertension, and some allergies.